Navalny Targets 'Billion-Dollar Putin Palace' in New Investigation - The Moscow Times

 Aerial footage of the sprawling estate in Navalny’s video showed a cream-colored two-story mansion in classical style with an underground ice rink, an amphitheater and a mountain tunnel leading straight to the Black Sea.

-The video also presents an interactive floor plan showing more tunnels, underground wine cellars, tennis courts and what appears to be a pole-dancing club in the palace.
+The video also presents a mocked-up interactive floor plan showing more tunnels, underground wine cellars, tennis courts and what appears to be a pole-dancing room in the palace.

 “There are impregnable fences, its own port, its own security, a church, its own permit system, a no-fly zone and even its own border checkpoint.
 It is absolutely a separate state within Russia,” Navalny said.